pankajupadhyay29/api-mocker/ReadMe.md

   To specify the port to which mock server will listen

 - `targetUrl or -t: (default:http://localhost:80)` -
-  To specify the target url where mock server will forward all requests and return the response back.
-This will be URL for your actual api and mock server will save the response for mocking when api respond with error
+  To specify the target URL where the mock server will forward all requests and return the response back.
+This will be URL for your actual API and the mock server will save the response for mocking when API responds with an error

 - `errorCodes or -e: (default:*)` -
   this will provide options for mocking on errors, error code will be provided in comma separated list like `404,500,ECONNREFUSED`.
 Default value is `*` which means it will return mocked response for any error unless mode in not record.